Ceferin runs unchallenged for UEFA presidency

 The former head of the Football Association of Slovenia is now set to remain in charge of UEFA for another four years.

-The elections are set to be held in Rome on February 7, but Ceferin's extension in the role is now a formality.
+The elections are set to be held in Rome on 8 February (AEDT), but Ceferin's extension in the role is now a formality.

 Earlier this week, Ceferin made it clear he would firmly oppose against alleged plans to formulate a European Super League while head of UEFA, telling Kicker: "I will fight and do all I can against such a league for as long as I am here."